 As a Principal at Trivers, Amy bases her leadership on the conviction that successful projects begin with building great relationships.
 She brings a focus on creative problem solving to every aspect of the work from developing a vibrant project team to ensuring building systems are fully integrated and supportive of design intent.
 Amy completed the CORO Women in Leadership program in 2015 and remains a respected mentor for women in architecture.
 She has had the opportunity to speak at many conferences on topics related to architectural practice as well as her design work in historic preservation and adaptive reuse.
 Amy serves on the Board of Directors for Healthcare Hospitality Network and recently became one of the first 30 Fitwell Ambassadors in the country.
 As an adjunct faculty instructor at Washington University's Sam Fox School of Architecture, Amy pushes students to think about relationships as a catalyst and the broader impact and potential of architecture and design.

-Amanda Gillespie is Vice President for Webcor Obayashi JV on the construction of the Transbay Transit Center Project.
-In her role, Amanda is responsible for the overall success of the project and client satisfaction, and serves as the single point of contact for all communications related to general contractor team activities.
-She assembles the most qualified staff for the prime contract and leads the team throughout all phases to meet established goals and contractual obligations related to safety, cost, schedule, and quality.
+Amanda Gillespie is Vice President at Webcor.
+In her role, Amanda oversees a number of highly complex projects, and is responsible for assembling the most qualified team and leading them throughout all phases to meet established goals and contractual obligations related to safety, cost, schedule, and quality.
 Amanda's broad and deep experience and expertise enables her to anticipate challenges and develop innovative solutions with the team to maintain high performance and maximize client value.
 With over 25 years in the construction industry, Amanda possesses a unique skill set that has led to the successful completion of various large-scale projects in both public and private sectors.
 She has worked on landmark projects such as the World Trade Center, Madison Square Garden's Renovation, IBM's World Headquarters, the US Census Bureau National Headquarters in DC, and many other noteworthy projects.
-In 2014, she joined Webcor Builders as Project Director for the $1.4 Billion Dollar project's construction phase.
-This project, the largest public works project ever undertaken in Northern California, which opened to the public on August 12, 2018.

 Angeline is an MEP Preconstruction Director specializing in Electrical, Low Voltage systems, and Integrating Building Technology Systems.
 She coordinates engineers, designers, contractors and facility owners during the preconstruction phase to encourage system integration and synchronization by pursuing equipment efficiencies and capabilities to economize physical equipment space requirements, enable unified communication between systems, and reduce construction and operating costs.
 Angeline is considered a Subject Matter Expert (SME) and brings a comprehensive knowledge of costs, design & engineering strategies, time constraints, and bidding/estimating processes to all teams she works with to implement "best practices" and focus on continuous improvement initiatives with a high level of technical competence.
 She believes that greater design team collaboration and educating the industry of the infinite integration possibilities surrounding the rapidly advancing arena of electrical and technology systems will provide more sustainable buildings, efficient building operations with lower costs, and greater end-user satisfaction.
 Angeline has held overall responsibility of electrical and low voltage estimating, design, and subcontracting for McCarthy Building Companies California regions for 6 years.
 Prior to McCarthy she worked for various Electrical Subcontractors as a Project Manager, Service Manager, and Project Engineer from Southern to Northern California for over 10 years.
 Angeline is a LEED Accredited Professional, certified in project/team management and OSHA 30, and regularly teaches at McCarthy MEP trainings.
 Angeline attended the University of California, Riverside where she served as president of Kappa Kappa Gamma and received her Bachelors of Science in Business Administration.